 Problem solving (items B1-B3) is at the heart of physics, and so it is emphasized throughout the learning and teaching experience, in lectures, coursework and problem classes.
-Mathematics skills (item B2) are developed via core maths modules in Part I and the use the techniques learned there in physics core modules in Parts I-III.
-Computer skills (item B3) are developed via a computing module, which is part of the core laboratory module (PHYS2022) in Part II.
-They can also be developed via optional modules (e,g, PHYS1202, PHYS6017) and are often developed further and exploited in final year projects.
+Mathematics skills (item B2) are developed via core maths modules in Part I and the use the techniques learned in physics core modules in Parts I-III.
+Computer skills (item B3) are developed via a computing module, which is part of the core laboratory module (PHYS2022), later in PHYS6017 and are often developed further and exploited in final year projects.
 Data analysis, interpretation and associated decision making (item B4) are developed primarily via core laboratory modules in Parts I and II, but usually also developed further in the final year project, which is also core.